Using Key Performance Indicators to Track Asset Criticality

 Regardless of the maintenance strategy you currently employ, knowing which assets are critical to your operation and why can optimize operational ROI and reduce costs and risks.
 Ranking asset criticality depends on your individual facility’s operation and objectives.

-Step One: Using these business attributes, assign each characteristic a rating from zero to 10, with the total not to exceed 100 for each asset.
+Using these business attributes, assign each asset a characteristic a rating from zero to 10, with the total not to exceed 100 for each asset.

 - Mission and customer impact